hindu-comm/mail_stream_indology/2016/04/Re_INDOLOGYYama_niya/262__Dominik_Wujastyk.md

 [Archive link](https://list.indology.info/pipermail/indology/2016-April/043181.html)

 Patañjali says who he means by īśvara in the next sūtra:
-*​​kleśakarmavipākāśayair aparāmṛṣṭaḥ puruṣaviśeṣa īśvaraḥ* (YS 1.24) and unpacks this in his subsequent remarks
+*kleśakarmavipākāśayair aparāmṛṣṭaḥ puruṣaviśeṣa īśvaraḥ* (YS 1.24) and unpacks this in his subsequent remarks
 <http://sarit.indology.info/exist/apps/sarit/works/patanjalayogasastra.xml_1.3.4.2.26.3.html>.

-​  The discussion of the *Śaṅkaravivaraṇa* on this point is lucidly translated and discussed in Harimoto, *God, Reason and Yoga*, 89 ff.​
+  The discussion of the *Śaṅkaravivaraṇa* on this point is lucidly translated and discussed in Harimoto, *God, Reason and Yoga*, 89 ff.